 What a user can see and do can be influenced by their Memberships within larger entities.
 You can add a user to a number of other entities, including:

-These entities give the user base structure and provide the overall framework for capturing and reporting information related to users and issues within your system.
+These entities structure the user base to provide the overall framework for capturing and reporting information related to users and issues within your system.

-Table 9: Field and object filters that can be controlled at the entity level
+The table below shows the field and object filters that can be controlled at the entity level.